|

 Let's take people on the platform here.
 Each person is different on the

-alike.
+platform.
+No two of us arealike.
 Look at the men God uses, and you'll find no comparison at all, except

 they both believe the